This page provides regulatory information on fireworks, sample provisions from Washington cities and counties, and additional reference sources.

 The State of Washington has not completely preempted local government regulation of fireworks, but fireworks regulation is largely governed by the state fireworks law, Chapter 70.77 RCW and the administrative regulations adopted by the Washington State Patrol, Chapter 212-17 WAC.

 RCW 70.77.250(1) provides that "the chief of the Washington state patrol, through the director of fire protection, shall enforce and administer this chapter."
-Additionally, though federal law does not directly cover local use of fireworks, the Washington statutes defining various classifications of fireworks incorporate classifications adopted by the United States Department of Explosives - see RCW 70.77.136.
+Additionally, though federal law does not directly cover local use of fireworks, the Washington statutes defining consumer fireworks incorporate classifications adopted by the United States Consumer Product Safety Commission and United States United States Department of Transportation - see RCW 70.77.136.
 In short, this is an area where local governments need to be careful concerning what they can and cannot regulate.